We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Because Squarespace was initially conceived as a website building platform rather than an ecommerce solution, it gives you more tools for laying out your content exactly the way you want to.
 You get a lot more ways to create attractive page layouts, galleries and forms in Squarespace, and its blogging features are stronger too.

-Six — Product images are handled better by Squarespace.
+Five — Product images are handled better by Squarespace

 Squarespace provides a much better approach: you simply pick an aspect ratio for your product images and the system will automatically crop all your pictures to that ratio.